NathanNeelis/progressive-web-apps-2021/README.md

 * ✅  Render pages from cache
 * ✅  Render specific pages from web unless offline
 * ✅  Compress files with Gzip
+* ✅  Minify CSS and JS
+* ✅  Apply critical CSS before the rest of the css

 * ❌  Finish readme